Central London gets a deep clean ahead of the Queen's funeral

 Mohammed Salah, who runs a stall near on the north side of Westminster Bridge, said he had mugs and flags in stock to mark the occasion.

-Lambert Souvenirs, near Trafalgar Square in Whitehall, told the BBC postcards featuring the Queen and the Royal Family "were all going out the door".
+Lambert Souvenirs, near Trafalgar Square, told the BBC postcards featuring the Queen and the Royal Family "were all going out the door".

-Speaking of other popular items, Michael Bloomberg, Lambert's IT manager, said: "It's really, really busy, and the trouble is getting stock".
+Speaking of other popular items, Michael Bloomberg, Lambert's IT manager, said: "It's really, really busy, and the trouble is getting stock.

 "Online, suddenly it's gone mad.
 The evening after the announcement we were getting orders for mugs and tea with pictures of the Queen on," Mr Bloomberg said.

-The orders, he added, were coming from as far as the United States, France and Australia, for the store which has been selling souvenirs in London for four decades.
+The orders, he added, were coming from as far as the Australia and the United States for the store, which has been selling souvenirs in London for four decades.

 He said they would be better prepared for the King's coronation, as the Queen's death took people by surprise.